maroksukhman0-ai/calculator-simple/README.md

 # calculator-simple
-simple calculator python project using function and conditional statementd
+simple calculator python project using function and conditional statement